JackMuir1/cse15l-lab-reports/lab-report-week-1.md

 ## Installing VSCode

 You can download VSCode at [this link here](https://code.visualstudio.com/) Once installed, open the program.
-It should look like the following:
+It should look like the following (Without the java files on the left):

 ![VSCODe](https://user-images.githubusercontent.com/70072541/193163789-5cbcc03f-fe1d-40e9-8e77-20d6f78be52d.png)

 ## Remotely Connecting
-Next, you'll need to connect to the remote computers ucsd has.
+Next, you'll need to connect to the remote computers UCSD has.
 By connecting to remote computers, you can has access to more powerful processing, more storage, and even a different operating system.

 You'll need a personal login and passwords to the computer, which you can find on [this link](https://sdacs.ucsd.edu/~icc/index.php)
 From the site, you will get the two letters needed in theblanks for the log in address ` cs15lfa22__@ieng6.ucsd.edu `